Stage, end of February 2025 in GermanyGermanyGermany

 Sunbathing Camberwell Beauty (Nymphalis antiopa) on a Birch (Betula) trunk

-Your interest in this beautiful, rare and shy butterfly was awakened?
+Have you become interested in this beautiful, rare and shy butterfly?

 Welcome to Trauermantel.de!